jdeboi/Classroom-Clock/README.md

 }
 ```

+## Clock functions
-You can change the light effect by changing the function after the else if.
+- You can change the light effect by changing the function after the else if.
 Possible options include: colorClock(), pulseClock(), randoClock(), rainbowClock(), mardiGrasClock(), etc. Check the code for examples.

-You can change colors of some clocks (colorClock(), pulseClock, colorClock()) by changing the number in Wheel().
+- You can change colors of some clocks (colorClock(), pulseClock, colorClock()) by changing the number in Wheel().
 0 is red and 255 is purple; experiment with values in between.

-The number passed to rainbowClock() represents the speed that it cycles through the colors of the rainbow.
+- The number passed to rainbowClock() represents the speed that it cycles through the colors of the rainbow.

-countdownClock(), gradientClock(), xMasClock(), mardiGrasClock(), birthdayClock(), etc. don't take arguments (i.e. no values passed inside the parentheses).
+- countdownClock(), gradientClock(), xMasClock(), mardiGrasClock(), birthdayClock(), etc. don't take arguments (i.e. no values passed inside the parentheses).

-pulseCock() takes a color (passed inside Wheel()), and a number representing the amount of time to wait between pulses.
+- pulseCock() takes a color (passed inside Wheel()), and a number representing the amount of time to wait between pulses.

 Add your own functions!
 Feel free to do a pull request to add your functionality to the Classroom Clock!